16 June 2026

 Ty liked the lake.

-Opened in 1974, Rocky Gap State Park park encompasses 3000 acres and includes Lake Habeeb, Mount Evitts, and a privately owned resort, casino, and golf course.
+Opened in 1974, Rocky Gap State Park encompasses 3,000 acres and includes Lake Habeeb, Mount Evitts, and a privately owned resort, casino, and golf course.
 Lake Habeeb is a 243-acre reservoir fed by Rocky Gap Run.
 There are no natural lakes in Maryland.
 Only reservoirs and dams.
 I didn't know that.
 Mom's from Minnesota where there are 10,000 lakes!
 The difference between the two states is their glacial history.
-During the last Ice Age, Minnesota was glaciated.
-Maryland was too far south to be glaciated, thus no natural basins to fill with water
+During the last Ice Age, Minnesota was glaciated whereas Maryland was too far south to be glaciated, thus no natural basins to fill with water

 Lakeside